No Tags Found!

 Dear All,

-I understand that grades are banded on basis of salary/payscales and which is why I am looking to understand that since in an IT company the Technical/ Development dept's are the highest paid as compared to support/ HR/Admin/Finance teams can a department wise banding structure work.
+I understand that grades are banded based on salary/pay scales, which is why I am looking to understand if, since in an IT company, the Technical/Development departments are the highest paid compared to support/HR/Admin/Finance teams, a department-wise banding structure can work.

 I have attached the file for review and better understanding.